Yahoo’s ImageMagick Library Found Leaking Users’ Email Content

 WannaCry Ransomware Spreads Havoc Across The Globe

 WannaCry ransomware has made everyone worried in May 2017, this ransomware searches and encrypts around 176 types of files and its supplements.
 After getting control over files, it asks for $300 in bitcoins.
 The amount will be doubled within just 3 days and if the amount is not paid in 7 days then the files will be deleted.
 Symantec has not found any malicious code that can delete files.
-However, decryption of files is not possible but if you have backup of those files then you can restore them.
+However, decryption of files is not possible but if you have a backup of those files then you can restore them.
 Symantec is working hard on this ransomware and investigation to find possibility to recover encrypted files.

 Symantec Blocked 1,038K Attacks Per Day, Says Its Intelligence Report

 Symantec is ready with its latest intelligence report that shows rising web attacks per day.
-Symantec has blocked around 1,038K attacks in April month and it is a highest level since January 2016.
-Even exploit toolkit activity was also increased by 29.5% that is up from 13.6% than previous month.
+Symantec has blocked around 1,038K attacks in April month and it is the highest level since January 2016.
+Even exploit toolkit activity was also increased by 29.5% that is up from 13.6% than the previous month.
 The number of new malware also increased to 81 million in April, which recorded at 77.5 million in March 2017.

 Hackers Gained Access Of Users Data In DaFont Website Hack

 DaFont website was hacked and it is believed that around 700K users’ data is at stack as the data included email addresses, passwords in plain text.
-It is advisable to change password if anyone is using account on this website.
+It is advisable to change the password if anyone is using an account on this website.
 The hacked data also contained conversations of users on the forum, and data collected from corporate accounts like Google, Microsoft, and Apple.
 The database was found on Troy Hunt’s Have I Been Pwned site.

 Zomato Suffered Data Breach

-Restaurant guide Zomato has been suffered from a data breach, which exposed records of 17 million users and out of that, 6.6 million records are on sale on dark market.
-However, the company has portfolio of 120 million users and there were only around 14% database exposed.
+Restaurant guide Zomato has been suffered from a data breach, which exposed records of 17 million users and out of that, 6.6 million records are on sale on the dark market.
+However, the company has a portfolio of 120 million users and there were only around 14% database exposed.
 The records contained email addresses and hashed passwords.
-Users are safe who use Google and Facebook to log into Zomato platform and 60% of users who use this feature.
+Users are safe who use Google and Facebook to log into the Zomato platform and 60% of users who use this feature.

 Edmodo Lost Control Of 77M Records in Data Breach

 Edmodo suffered from data breach and the details of students are for sale on dark web.
 Edmodo being an education platform used by teachers and parents and there are around 78 million members on this platform.
-The data for sale included 77 million records that mean everyone almost affected with this data breach.
+The data for sale included 77 million records that mean everyone almost affected by this data breach.
 The breach included email addresses, usernames, hashed passwords.
-The passwords are hashed with bcrypt algorithm and string of random characters.
+The passwords are hashed with a bcrypt algorithm and a string of random characters.